 Walla Walla Community College Libraries are here to serve students, faculty, and staff, as well as the area community.
 Our mission is to connect learners with their information needs.
 A WWCC Libraries Account allows for checking out materials and managing one’s own library account.

-Although precedence is given to students, the library facility is open to all.
+Although precedence is given to our own institutional patrons, the library facility is open to all.
 Community patrons under the age of 18 must be accompanied by an adult and are restricted from computer use.
-Library staff reserve the right to restrict computer use by any non-students/staff engaged in excessive or disruptive use.

-All circulating library materials are available for checkout to WALNET library card holders in good standing.
-For faculty, staff, and currently registered students, WorldCat/OCLC, interlibrary loans, and other services may be used to obtain materials not available in the WWCC library.
+All circulating library materials are available for checkout to WWCC Libraries Account holders in good standing.
+For faculty, staff, and currently registered students, OCLC/WorldCat, interlibrary loans, and other services may be used to obtain materials not available in the WWCC libraries.

 Patron records are confidential, regardless of the source of inquiry.
 Except as needed to transact library business, library staff will not reveal patron information, or information about which materials a patron has checked out, without a court order.

-Instructors are asked to check with Faculty Librarians or Library Supervisor before bringing a class to the library.
+Instructors are asked to check with the Faculty Librarians or the Library Director before bringing a class to the library.
 Staff can prepare for a positive experience for the students ensuring adequate resources and availability of space.
 As with all college resources, use of computers is prioritized for students and academic use.

 Library policies and procedures for use of the facility are intended to maintain an environment conducive to collaborative and reflective research and learning.
 Patrons who do not comply with our policies may be asked to leave.